Ria424/developers-animatesdk-docs/index.md

 A set of files named TraceBitmap.fla and TraceBitmap.swf are located in the TraceBitmapPanel folder (see "Sample implementations" above).
 These files illustrate how to design and build a panel to control the functions of Animate.
 They also show the use of the MMExecute() function to call JavaScript commands from an ActionScript script.

-#### To run the TraceBitmap sample:
+#### To run the TraceBitmap sample

 1. If Animate is running, exit from Animate.

 2. Copy the TraceBitmap.swf file to the WindowSWF folder, which is a subdirectory of the Configuration folder (see ["Saving JSFL files"](/Introduction/Working_with_the_JavaScript_API.md#saving-jsfl-files)).
 For example, on Windows 10, the folder is in *boot drive*\\Users\\*username*\\AppData\\Local\\Adobe\\Animate 2020\\*language*\\Configuration\\WindowSWF.

 3. Start Animate.

 4. Create or open a Animate document (FLA file), and import a bitmap or JPEG image into the file.

 You can use the flower.jpg file provided in the TraceBitmapPanel folder or another image of your choice.

 1. With the imported image selected, select Window > Other Panels > TraceBitmap.

 2. Click Submit.

 The image is converted into a group of shapes.

 #### Sample DLL

 A sample DLL implementation is located in the dllSampleComputeSum folder (see "Sample implementations" above).
-For more information about building DLLs, see[ "C-Level Extensibility"](/C-Level_Extensibility/About_extensibility.md).
+For more information about building DLLs, see["C-Level Extensibility"](/C-Level_Extensibility/About_extensibility.md).

 ## Top-Level Functions and Methods

 #### About this section

 This section describes the top-level functions and methods that are available when you use the Adobe Flash JavaScript application programming interface (JavaScript API).
 For information about where to store JavaScript API files, see ["Saving JSFL files"](/Introduction/Working_with_the_JavaScript_API.md#saving-jsfl-files).

 #### Global methods